renzoar/hello-world/README.md

 # hello-world
-Hello everybode, this is hello world repository.
+Hello everybody, this is my hello world repository.
 I did it to learn the basic concepts about using GitHub.